 Are you going to have a regular water heater and the tank to go with it?
 If so, where will you put it?

-This Tankless LPG water heater, as a matter of fact – sleek, affordable and just what we needed to save space and make sure all four people living in our bus could get a shower.
+This Tankless LPG water heater, as a matter of fact, is sleek, affordable, and just what we needed to save space and make sure all four people living in our bus could get a shower.

-Something else to think about is how many people/animals will be on the bus with you.
+Something else to think about when converting a school bus is how many people/animals will be on the bus with you.
 If you have a dog, where will it sleep?
 If you have kids, have you made enough room and storage for them?
 Will they feel like they have their own personal space?

 We also made our bedroom bigger, since we would be sharing it with our huge Great Dane, Apollo.